emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# October 27th, 2021 (remote) Meetup
+# November 27th, 2021 (remote) Meetup

-Our next meetup is going to be on Wednesday, October 27th 2021.
+Our next meetup is going to be on Wednesday, November 27th 2021.
 It'll take place online on our Jitsi video chat server.

 No talks yet, have something you want to present?